ashleymavericks/speaking-geo-assistant-backend/gameplan.md

   - How many schools are there in 5 km range

-aaa

-- Where should I build new school? ( TEST PENDING )
+- Where should I build new school?

 ----